OpenBMB/VisRAG/README.md

 # 🎉 News

 * 20241015: Released our train data and test data on Hugging Face which can be found in the [VisRAG](https://huggingface.co/collections/openbmb/visrag-6717bbfb471bb018a49f1c69) Collection on Hugging Face.
 It is referenced at the beginning of this page.
 * 20241014: Released our [Paper](https://arxiv.org/abs/2410.10594) on arXiv.
 Released our [Model](https://huggingface.co/openbmb/VisRAG-Ret) on Hugging Face.
+Released our [Code](https://github.com/OpenBMB/VisRAG) on GitHub.

 # ✨ VisRAG Pipeline